Sistema de Tren Eléctrico Urbano: History

 A few years later, Line 2 was constructed, generally running east from the city center; it opened on July 1, 1994.
 Because of the continuing heavy traffic congestion on the city's streets and the large numbers of users of the rail system, there are plans to extend Line 2 to the west.

 Line 1 runs underground in the city center, but runs "at grade" north and south of the city center, and its surface sections include several level crossings, protected by crossing gates.
 The station platforms accommodate trains composed of up to 3 cars.
 Line 2 is entirely underground except for a non-passenger section at its east end, connecting the last station to the maintenance facility.
 Its stations are long enough to accommodate trains of up to four cars.

 Siemens supplied the system engineering, signaling and telecommunication, power supply, and some components of the vehicles.

 Construction of Line 3 began at the end of 2014.
 The 21.45 km line includes a 5.35 km underground tunnel, flanked by two elevated segments: 8.65 km in the northwest Zapopan section and 7.45 km in the southeast Tlaquepaque section; the entire line serves 18 stations, 5 of which are in a tunnel.
 It crosses the full length of the city running northwest to southeast, from Zapopan in the northwest to Tlaquepaque and Tonalá, in the southeast, through the city center.
 In addition to the rolling stock, Alstom provided the communication, signalling, and traffic control systems for Line 3, which began operation on September 12, 2020.

 In 2018, SITEUR added the Auditorio station to Line 1, which became the new northern terminus, and began lengthening Line 1 station platforms from 60 to 90 m to accommodate three-car train consists.
 Partial operation began with three-car trains in March 2019, and the platform extension project is expected to be complete by May 2019; other upgrades to train signaling and control are expected to be complete by July 2020.
 The TEG-90 fleet was updated with new motors and power converters.

-Construction of Line 4 began on May 22, 2022, and the line is estimated to be completed by 2025.
-Line 4 will run 21.2 km south from Guadalajara/Tlaquepaque (the northern terminus is at the existing Fray Angélico station, which is the southern terminus of the Mi Macro Calzada BRT service) to Tlajomulco along an existing railroad right-of-way.
+Construction of Line 4 began on May 22, 2022.
+The line was inaugurated on December 15, 2025.
+It runs 21.2 km south from Guadalajara/Tlaquepaque (the northern terminus is at the existing Fray Angélico station, which is the southern terminus of the Mi Macro Calzada BRT service) to Tlajomulco along an existing railroad right-of-way.

+A bus rapid transit (BRT) line called Line 5 (Macro Aeropuerto) was opened on June 4, 2026, and the other existing BRT lines of Guadalajara, Mi Macro Calzada and Mi Macro Periferico, were later added to the system as lines 6 and 7.